JadeJaber/jadejaber.github.io/_posts/articles/2017-05-03-maven-and-Intellij.md

 ## 3 Github
 To push your project on gihub
-Initialize your account on Intellij : File > Settings > Github >
-go to : VCS > Impor Into Version Control > Share project on github
+Initialize your account on Intellij : File > Settings > Github Go to : VCS > Import Into Version Control > Share project on github